Frequently Asked Questions

 Does NCLA offer internships?

 NCLA offers internships during the summer and school semesters.
 Our interns gain real world experience through our program.
 Our clerkships offer the law student or rising attorney the opportunity to learn about the perils of the Administrative State while supporting our litigators with research, drafting legal documents and participating in litigation development.
 In addition, our interns meet influencers in the legal field including judges and legal scholars.
 We are always looking for students interested in non-paid internships to participate in our program.
 See what our interns are saying about their experience at NCLA.
-To apply, please send resume and cover letter to Paul Burghart.
+Click here to apply.

 How does NCLA protect Americans from the Administrative State?